 Saturn is the dimmest of the main naked-eye planets but if you know where to look, it is fairly easy to find, appearing pale yellow and brighter than most objects.
 Because Saturn takes 30 years to orbit the sun, it moves very slowly in our sky -- one constellation of the zodiac every two to three years.
 Once you learn its location, you'll know where to look for years to come.

-Saturn's extensive system of ring is an awesome sight to behold in a telescope.
-The angle of the rings changes slowly over time.
+Saturn's extensive system of rings is a magnificent sight to behold in a telescope.
+Notice the angle of the rings; this changes slowly over time.
 Look for the dark Cassini division, bands in the atmosphere and numerous moons with Titan being the brightest.
-Warning: never use optical aid to view at dawn since the sun might rise while viewing and cause severe eye damage.